cornell-data/codi-explorer/README.md

 # CODI Explorer

-This is a fork of the open-source project https://github.com/jensoleg/swagger-ui, and it has been modified for CODI's API documentation.
+This is a fork of the open-source project https://github.com/jensoleg/swagger-ui, which has been modified for CODI's API documentation.
+The Jensoleg project was a modified fork of [Swagger UI](https://github.com/swagger-api/swagger-ui).
+Swagger UI is a dependency-free collection of HTML, Javascript, and CSS assets that dynamically generate beautiful documentation from a Swagger-compliant API.
+Learn more about Swagger [here](http://swagger.io).

 ## Running Server Locally